leo27945875/Python_Stable_3D_Truss_Analysis/README.md

 ### New feature in v1.2.x update !

-After slientruss3d v1.2.x, you could use **`slientruss3d.ga`** module to do `truss type selection optimization` conveniencely with `Genetic Algorithm (GA)`!
+After slientruss3d v1.2.x, you could use **`slientruss3d.ga`** module to do `member type selection optimization` conveniencely with `Genetic Algorithm (GA)`!
 Just simply define the topology of the truss and what member types you want to use, and then you could start the optimization.

 > More details is in [Truss optimization](./detail/truss_optimization.md)